Iceberg Beyond the Tip: Co-Compilation of a Quantum Error Detection Code and a Quantum Algorithm: Discussion

-Quantum error detection (QED) is a powerful technique for extracting signals from noisy quantum circuits.
-While it has shown improvements in many cases, its success is often limited by decaying post-selection rates and logical error rates.
-The results in \Cref{tab:motivate_depth} and ~\cite{he2024performance} suggest that reducing memory errors is a particularly promising avenue to improving the performance and expanding the applicable region of QED codes.
+Although QED has demonstrated improvements in various scenarios, its effectiveness is often constrained by diminishing post-selection rates and persistent logical error rates.
+Recent evidence~\cite{he2024performance} indicates that mitigating memory errors can effectively enhance the performance of QED codes and broaden their range of applicability.

-In this paper, we develop a co-compilation technique for QED and algorithmic circuits to significantly reduce the depth of encoded circuits.
-This is achieved through the design of new fault-tolerant QED gadgets and leveraging the flexibility of their designs.
-We employ a tree search algorithm to integrate the co-optimized QED and algorithmic circuits.
-We demonstrate the co-optimized Iceberg-encoded QAOA circuit on hardware, achieving better results than the previous state-of-the-art~\cite{he2024performance}.
-We improve the break-even point, where the encoded circuit outperforms the unencoded one, from 20 qubits to 34 qubits.
-Beyond algorithmic performance, we also showcase an application of using QED to characterize the energy population of a QAOA state, highlighting the potential of using QED to benchmark quantum algorithms on hardware.
-As other existing genereic compilers targeting nearest-neighbor architectures \cite{gushu:qubitmapping,alwin:qubitMapping, bochen:qubitmapping, qubitMappingAstar}, and domian sepcific compilers leveraging the high level abstarct \cite{qaoaMappingAstar, linlin:2qan, gushu:paulihedral, liu:quclear, jin:tetris} to optimize circuit in the compilation stage, we note that this framework can also be extended to compiling circuits to nearest-neighbor architectures where the goal is to reduce the SWAP gate count .
+This paper introduces a co-compilation technique for QED and algorithmic circuits, significantly reducing the depth of encoded circuits through the design of novel fault-tolerant QED gadgets and by leveraging their inherent flexibility.
+The co-optimized Iceberg-encoded QAOA circuit is demonstrated on the Quantinuum H2-1 trapped-ion quantum processor, achieving superior results compared to the previous state-of-the-art~\cite{he2024performance}.
+Notably, the break-even point --- where the encoded circuit surpasses the unencoded one --- has been improved from \emph{20 qubits to 34 qubits}.
+In addition to algorithmic performance, an application of QED for characterizing the energy population of a QAOA state is presented, underscoring the potential of QED for benchmarking quantum algorithms on hardware.